alsonpr/Passport-Index-Dataset/README.md

 # Passport Index Dataset

-The dataset contains information from the Passport Index website, which ranks the world's passports based on their power and access to different countries.
+The dataset in this repository is a collection of information from the Passport Index website, which is a platform that ranks passports from around the world based on their power and the access they provide to their holders to enter different countries.
+This dataset here is updated monthly to ensure that the information provided is current and accurate.

 ![Passport](world-flags.png)